sherpa/sherpa/docs/evaluation/simulate.rst

 and then draw from a Poisson distribution with this expected number.
-Thus, the simulated number of counts in each channel is always an integer and includes Poisson noise - running :py:func:`~sherpa.astro.io.fake_pha` twice with identical settings will give slightly different answers.
+Thus, the simulated number of counts in each channel is always an integer and includes Poisson noise - running :py:func:`~sherpa.astro.fake.fake_pha` twice with identical settings will give slightly different answers.
 With default settings, the input model is convolved with the RMF and multiplied by the ARF, and properly scaled for the exposure time.